JGL/DiplomaInAppleDevelopment-AutumnWinter2023/README.md

 ## Disability Service information

-The Disability Adviser for Creative Computing Institute is Carys Kennedy.
-Her contact details are c.kennedy@arts.ac.uk or 020 7514 7055.
-She works work Monday to Thursday, and is based at Camberwell Student Centre on Wednesdays.
+The Disability Adviser for Creative Computing Institute is Becky Keen.
+Her contact details are b.keen@arts.ac.uk.
 All appointments are confidential, and can be in-person, on the phone, or on Microsoft Teams.

 ### Who can access support